maxh/highlights-scraper/README.md

 ```

 - Find your Kindle highlights URL by logging into Goodreads and clicking
-"Kindle Notes & Highlights" under "YOUR READING ACTIVITY" in the left panel.
+"Kindle Notes & Highlights" under "Your Reading Activity" in the left panel.
 - Load the URL in an incognito window to ensure the highlights you expect
 to be public actually are.
 - You can toggle your individual highlights to be public or not in the web UI for